Sarah Guppy: Later life

-In 1837 the widowed Sarah, now 67, married Richard Eyre Coote, 28 years her junior.
-For a while they lived at Arnos Court, Brislington, but Richard ran through his rich wife's money at a rapid rate, spending on horses and neglecting her.
+In 1837 the widowed Sarah, now 67, married Richard Eyre Coote, 28 years her junior.(Mason, 2022).
+For a while they lived at Arnos Court, Brislington, but Richard ran through his rich wife's money at a rapid rate (Pollard, 2021), spending on horses and neglecting her.
 Sarah moved into 7 Richmond Hill, Clifton, in 1842.
 She bought the land opposite the house for the benefit of Clifton residents and it still remains green space.

-Sarah Guppy’s later life is somewhat scandalous and unfortunate, as she had a second marriage to a man thirty years younger than herself (Mason, 2022).
-Her life ended quite sadly, as a widow who married this young man who then proceeded to gamble away and waste Sarah’s hard earned money (Pollard, 2021).
-She left Richard Coote and lived solo before passing away (HLB, 2019).
-Sarah, an incredibly inspiring woman who brought more to the world than her bridge engineering she is now known for, passed away at age 81 in 1852 with only 200 pounds to her name (Pollard, 2021).
+She left Richard Coote and lived solo before dying (HLB, 2019).
+Sarah, an incredibly inspiring woman who brought more to the world than her bridge engineering she is now known for, died at age 81 in 1852 with only 200 pounds to her name.

-Legacy and Impact on Modern Society
+Legacy and impact on modern society

 Female innovators in the 19th century are often overlooked, because even to enter the innovation space in the first place, these women had to have more than just an idea.
 Sarah Guppy used her resources to the maximum, and combined with her motivation, drive, and curiosity.
 She was eccentric and did not let gender roles take away from her opportunities to take action on her ideas and make an impact on society.
 Today, her early suspension bridge design has paved the way for modern infrastructure, and her ideas formed the baseline to be built upon.
 The Clifton Suspension Bridge would not exist without Sarah Guppy, and her modesty to not take full credit because of her passion to make a positive change for the world.